Power Rangers Beast Morphers

-Power Rangers Beast Morphers is the twenty-sixth and twenty-seventh seasons of the American television program Power Rangers.
+Power Rangers Beast Morphers is a television series and the twenty-first entry of the Power Rangers franchise.
 The first season premiered on Nickelodeon on March 2, 2019, while the second season premiered on February 22, and concluded on December 12, 2020.

 Beast Morphers was the only television series to be produced by Hasbro's production studio Allspark before it was absorbed into Entertainment One in October 2020, as well as the first in the franchise to have all toys manufactured and distributed by Hasbro.
 Both seasons were produced using footage, costumes, and props from the thirty-sixth entry in the Japanese long-running tokusatsu drama Super Sentai series, Tokumei Sentai Go-Busters which aired in 2012.
 The series also serves as a direct sequel to Power Rangers RPM (2009).

 Beast Morphers was originally to be produced by Saban Brands.
 During pre-production, Hasbro acquired the Power Rangers franchise and other entertainment assets from Saban Brands and the latter company subsequently closed on July 2, 2018.

-The show was nominated for Favourite Kids TV Show and Favourite Male TV Star for Abraham Rodriguez at 2020 Kids' Choice Awards but lost to Henry Danger.